helloturbine/turbine-docs/docs/administration/index.md

 ## Changing your password

 You can change your password in Turbine by navigating to the [Account](https://app.helloturbine.com/app/account) page.
 Alternatively, you can bang search by typing CMD+K or CTRL+K and type "Account".
 Upon changing your password, you will receive an email notification confirming that your Turbine password has been changed.

+## User Management

+Currently, Turbine supports only one user role and does not have differentiated permission levels.
+If you need to add or remove any users, please reach out to our support team via Slack or by submitting a ticket.

 ## Getting Help